 Rapid Measurement of Vitamin E and B-Carotene at Cow-Side with iCheck ß-carotene is an important precursor of vitamin A and is closely associated with cattle fertility and health.
 It is also an antioxidant and can directly enhance immunity.
 Reproductive disorders resulting from ß-carotene deficiency bear significant costs for cattle breeders.
-These disorders account for between a quarter and a half of all herd culling.
+Between a quarter and half of all herd cullings are caused by these disorders.
 The majority of basic feedstuff for dairy cows is low in ß-carotene.
 In pastures, ß-carotene content is highly influenced by the season.
-Thus, blood levels in cattle are low in the winter season and high in the summer when cattle have access to fresh pasture.
+Thus, blood levels in cattle are low in the winter season and high in the summer when cattle have access to fresh pasture1.

-Vitamin E and ß-carotene are key to cattle fertility and healthy immune system
+Vitamin E and B-carotene are key to cattle fertility and healthy immune system